wellington197-zz/EcomerceEletronicos/wp-content/plugins/wc-multivendor-marketplace/readme.txt

 == Description ==

-### Best multi vendor marketplace solution for WordPress and WooCommerce
+### Best multivendor marketplace solution for WordPress and WooCommerce

-WooCommerce Multi vendor Marketplace (WCFM Marketplace) is the one-stop multi-vendor plugin that you’ve been waiting for.
-No doubt, you are going to experience the best front end multi vendor marketplace plugin on WordPress, powered by WooCommerce.
+WooCommerce Multivendor Marketplace (WCFM Marketplace) is the best free front end multi-vendor marketplace plugin on WordPress, powered by WooCommerce.
 It helps you to build your own dream marketplace like Amazon, eBay, etsy, AirBnB or Flipkart within minutes, with minimal setup.

 👉 Know more about it's exclusive [features list](https://wclovers.com/blog/woocommerce-frontend-manager/) 👉 Experience before decide - [WCFM Marketplace Demo](https://wcfmmp.wcfmdemos.com/my-account/)